-Research and Development Outlook for the 2017 Calendar Year
+Research and Development Outlook for the 2018 Calendar Year

-Our product development program for 2017 includes the following:
+Our research and product development program for 2018 includes the following:

-- Continued clinical evaluation of the Cell PouchTM in patients with insulin-dependent diabetes receiving an islet transplant; - Conduct of collaborative IND-enabling cell production and preclinical studies for treatment of hemophilia A consisting of factor VIII releasing therapeutic cells transplanted within Sernova's Cell PouchTM such as within the HemAcure consortium; - Conduct of collaborative IND-enabling preclinical studies for treatment of hypo-thyroid disease consisting of thyroid hormone releasing tissue transplanted within Sernova's Cell PouchTM; - Production of human progenitor cells for diabetes derived from a stem cell source and in vivo proof of principle assessment of these differentiated human stem cells for their safety and efficacy within Sernova's Cell PouchTM for the treatment of insulin-dependent diabetes;
+- Initiate a clinical trial of our Cell PouchTM in the United States in collaboration with JDRF for patients with hypoglycemia unawareness using human donor islets and a standard of care antirejection drug regimen to further study the safety and efficacy of the device and islets. - Continue clinical evaluation of the Cell PouchTM in patients with insulin-dependent diabetes who have received an islet transplant; - Conduct IND-enabling cell production and preclinical studies for treatment of hemophilia A consisting of factor VIII releasing therapeutic cells transplanted within Sernova's Cell PouchTM; - Conduct IND-enabling preclinical studies for treatment of hypo-thyroid disease consisting of thyroid hormone releasing tissue transplanted within Sernova's Cell PouchTM; - Production of human stem cell derived cells for diabetes in vivo proof of principle assessment of these differentiated human stem cells for their safety and efficacy within Sernova's Cell PouchTM for the treatment of insulin-dependent diabetes; - Assessment of novel microencapsulation technologies within the Cell Pouch[TM] cells, to further develop and advance Sernova's therapeutic vision for diabetes of a product consisting of locally immune protected therapeutic cells within the Cell Pouch[TM]; and, - Continue to collaborate with pharmaceutical companies to assess safety and efficacy of our combined technologies in preclinical studies for potential negotiation of a licensing arrangement and commercial development partnership for our hemophilia and diabetes programs.